 Bullied by bullying claims

 A rise in frivolous or even malicious bullying claims may undermine the plight of true victims.

-Who gets bullied by whom?
+Who gets bullied by whom - and where?

 Follow the leader

 Regulatory bodies set the standard for other organisations in their industry.
 In relation to workplace bullying, however, that standard may best be described as “do as I say, not as I do.”

 6 steps to a bully-free workplace

 Workplace bullying can seem difficult to tackle.
 A sensitive approach to bullying claims combined with a preventative approach prevent bullying in the long-term.

 Women are more likely to be bullied in the workplace than men.
 Yet most female bullies target other women.

 Laying down the law